By KILA PEEPLES, WEYI/WSMH

 "Theres's an issue around lately with bugs or pests."

 Aphids or spider mites are among the common hitchhikers.

 Most of these bugs are not dangerous, but they can be a nuisance.

-Experts says to prevent them from getting into your home, give the tree a good inspection.
+Experts says the best way to prevent the bugs from getting into your home is to give the tree a good inspection.